 T: +44 (0) 203 6673 671

-Described by The Sun this year as 'Scotland's brightest comedy talent’, the Glaswegian comic’s sharp one-liners, brilliant turn of phrase and clever wordplay has made him a perfect choice for regular appearances on BBC Radio Scotland's new comedy panel show 'Breaking the News' as well as support for Stewart Francis and Hal Cruttenden on their national tours.
+Described by The Sun as 'Scotland's brightest comedy talent’, the Glaswegian comic’s sharp one-liners, brilliant turn of phrase and clever wordplay has made him a perfect choice as a regular panelist on BBC Radio Scotland's satirical comedy show 'Breaking the News'.

-Then in August, Stuart made his debut at the Edinburgh Fringe, with his show 'Dealt a Bad Hand', at The Pleasance Courtyard.
-The show received critical acclaim and sell out audiences every night, culminating in an extra show due to demand.
+In August 2016, Stuart made his debut at the Edinburgh Fringe, with his show 'Dealt a Bad Hand', at The Pleasance Courtyard.
+The show received critical acclaim and sell out audiences every night throughout the month, culminating in an extra show due to demand.
 The show recently toured venues throughout Scotland to further critical acclaim.

-Since making his comedy circuit debut in 2009, Stuart has very quickly become one of the most exciting talents in recent years, performing across the biggest comedy clubs in the UK as well as the 101 World Comedy Series competition in Las Vegas 2015.
+Since making his comedy circuit debut in 2009, Stuart has very quickly become one of the most exciting talents in recent years, performing across the biggest comedy clubs in the UK and has supported both Stewart Francis and Hal Cruttenden on their National Tours.
 He was shortlisted in 2013 for the prestigious BBC New Comedy Award and was a Finalist in the NATYS competition in 2012.

 Press Coverage for Fringe Debut 'Dealt a Bad Hand' 2016